The Career Test Guide: How You Can Use Assessment And Aptitude Tests To Your Advantage

 Wondering what your next career step should be?
 A career aptitude test or career assessment could give you valuable information about the type of job you can excel at.
 Career assessments help you find jobs that fit your preferences and personality, while career aptitude tests are more specific to the type of job you’re interested in.
 Employers use career aptitude test and personality tests to find out to test your skills for a specific job or career.
 Prospective employers often want to know what your skills are before you’re hired.
 These skills include math, spatial reasoning, verbal reasoning, abstract reasoning, or situational awareness.

 Since these tests are so important to career development and job hunting, many people choose to practice.
 We have written extensively about how to pass your pre-employment assessment.
-We highly recommend useing a site like JobTestPrep to get ready for the specific test you're asked to take.
+We highly recommend using a site like JobTestPrep to get ready for the specific test you're asked to take.

 There are plenty of free career assessments and aptitude tests available online.
 This guide takes you through a rundown of career tests, what they are used for, and how to prepare for the tests.